-The Review Committee for Otolaryngology - Head and Neck Surgery will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Institutional Review Committee will not consider requests for exceptions to the 80-hour limit to the fellows' work week.

 6.25.
 Moonlighting

 Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
 (Core)